EWC Logo

 Based on real examples, they illustrate common challenges and pitfalls that can lead to a fitness to practise hearing.
 By highlighting these scenarios, we aim to offer valuable learning points to help you uphold the highest standards in your profession and safeguard your registration.

-In this case study, we look at an example of where a registrant was reprimanded following a proven case of unacceptable professional conduct in relation to their failure to declare a conviction when applying for registration with the EWC.
+In this case study, we look at an example of where a registrant was prohibited following a proven case of unacceptable professional conduct in relation to being under the influence of alcohol, whilst at work.

 Summary of the case

-After hearing all evidence, the Fitness to Practise Committee was asked to decide whether or not the following allegations were proven, that the registrant:
+During this hearing, the Fitness to Practise Committee was asked to consider whether the following allegations were proven, that the registrant attended school and began teaching a class whilst:

 The Committee’s findings